 Thank you – your website is stunning.

 But overall holy shit!
-My wife is laying next too me happy as fuck after that meal!
+My wife is laying next too me happy as fuck after that meal!5 stars

 You’re right about the prune/apricot divide!
 I’m not sure whether the octopus tagine thing is only in Essaouria or all along the cast, it was amazing, though.